Energy in Vietnam: Natural gas

 According to the 2018 report of the MOIT, production of natural gas has increased gradually from 2011 to 2016, but has decreased slightly in 2017 when only reached 9.8 billion m3.

 First half of 2018, natural gas exploitation was estimated at 5.3 billion m3, up 1%; liquefied gas was estimated at 437.6 thousand tons, up 18.5% compared to the same period in 2017.
 Natural gas production was likely to not increase in 2018 when output by the end of 10 months of 2018 reaches 8.39 billion m3.
 That shows the overall picture of the mining industry in general, the gas industry in particular is increasingly gaining development, basically meeting the requirements, there is no shortage of supply.However, after 2020, Vietnam's natural gas fields will decline and it is necessary to import tens of billions of cubic meters of liquefied petroleum gas (LPG) to supply power plants.
 Current gas fields are sufficient to meet 100% of domestic demand, but will begin to decline from 2022.
-Therefore, in the near future, Vietnam will have to import LPG to serve domestic demand, especially electricity production in gas power plants.

 Renewables

-Vietnam has the ASEAN largest offshore wind power potential,with over 470 GW technical potential in 200 km of the coast, about 6 times of the country's installed capacity of 2022.
-This offers huge opportunties for meeting domestic demand as well as exporting other countries such as Singapore.
+Vietnam has the ASEAN largest offshore wind power potential, with over 470 GW technical potential in 200 km of the coast, about 6 times of the country's installed capacity of 2022.
+This offers huge opportunities for meeting domestic demand as well as exporting other countries such as Singapore.